mit-cml/workspace-multiselect/README.md

 - `Multiselect.init`: Initialize the plugin.
 - `Multiselect.dispose`: Dispose the plugin.
-- `MultiselectBlockDragger`: The customized block dragger for multiple selection.
+- `MultiselectDraggable`: The customized draggable object unique to each workspace that contains the blocks in the multiselection.
-- `blockSelectionWeakMap`: The WeakMap storing set of currently selected block ids by workspace svg.
+- `dragSelectionWeakMap`: The WeakMap storing set of currently selected block ids by workspace svg.
 - `inMultipleSelectionModeWeakMap`: The WeakMap storing whether the plugin is in multiple selection mode by workspace svg.
 - `Multiselect.withoutMultiFieldUpdates`: A wrapper function to ignore multi-field updates.
 - `Multiselect.setMultiselectIcon`: Pass in the icon URLs/data to change the multiselect icon at runtime.